gruntwork-io/docs/_docs-sources/foundations/terraform/folder_structure.md

 Within each region, there will be one or more "environments", such as `qa`, `stage`, etc. Typically, an environment will correspond to a single AWS Virtual Private Cloud (VPC), which isolates that environment from everything else in that AWS account.
 There may also be a `_global` folder that defines resources that are available across all the environments in this AWS region, such as Route 53 A records, SNS topics, and ECR repos.

+### Categories

+Within each Environment, you deploy all the resources for that environment, such as EKS clusters and Aurora databases, using Terraform modules.
+Groups or similar modules inside an environment are further organized by the overarching category they relate to, such as networking (VPCs) and services (EKS workers).

 ### Resources

 Within each environment, you deploy all the resources for that environment, such as EC2 Instances, Auto Scaling Groups, ECS Clusters, Databases, Load Balancers, and so on.
+These are represented as a directory and a `terragrunt.hcl` file.
+For example `vpc/terragrunt.hcl`.
 Care should be taken to ensure these modules are "right sized" to optimize for ease of understanding, security, and risk (e.g., smaller modules have lower blast radius).

 When working to "right size" a module, consider that [large modules are considered harmful](https://blog.gruntwork.io/5-lessons-learned-from-writing-over-300-000-lines-of-infrastructure-code-36ba7fadeac1#302b), but that you also don't want a single module to deploy a single resource, do to the number of applies it would require to provision an entire environment.
 You need to find a good balance, grouping things that are typically deployed together, have similar deployment cadences, have similar risk/security profiles, have common team ownership, etc.